Bone Broth: Nature's Healing Elixir

 August 13, 2016

-I'm making my own bone broth for the very first time!
+Today, I'm making homemade bone broth for the very first time.
 It's been simmering since last night, filling my home with a delicious aroma.
 Did you know that bone broth benefits literally every part of the body, from the gut and brain, to muscles and ligaments?
-It's also relatively low in calories, yet very high in minerals and other chemical compounds that many of us are lacking.
-Just drink one to two 8oz mugs per day!
+It's also relatively low in calories, just 20-50 per cup.
+Yet it's nutrient-dense, providing minerals and other essential compounds that many of us are lacking.
+Just one or two 8oz mugs per day can do wonders for our health!

 The Benefits of Drinking Bone Broth